Music in the Museum

 Cascadia’s concert series is a unique opportunity to enjoy leading classical performers up close, in our intimate gallery setting surrounded by beautiful art from the Northwest – the way chamber music was meant to be experienced!

-Our concerts are about one-hour in length starting at 6 PM, leaving you time to dine out after.
+Our concerts are about one-hour in length starting at 6 PM, leaving you time to dine out after – a perfect evening.
 Your concert ticket includes admission to all the museum galleries so make sure you come early to see our current exhibits.

 Seating is limited and these concerts often sell-out, so please we suggest reserving your seats well in advance.